Dre Campbell Farm

 Another excellent home remedy to kill greenflies is diatomaceous earth.
 It will dehydrate them to death.

 DE also works on many other garden pests.
-It is a go-to remedy for organically getting rid of bad plant bugs, but you should purchase a safe brand for your organic garden.
+It is a go-to remedy for getting rid of nasty plant bugs organically, but you should purchase a safe brand for your organic garden.

 Lightly dust the leaves of the affected plants.
-Alternatively, make an aphid killer spray combining five tablespoons of diatomaceous earth with a gallon of water.
+Alternatively, make an aphid-killing spray by combining 5 tablespoons of diatomaceous earth with 1 gallon of water.

 Use the solution to spray the affected plants (aphids and all), but ensure it is not heavily dripping.
 The solution will kill the pests when it dries.